JuliaHEP/UnROOT.jl/paper/paper.md

   to the three-language architecture.

 - `ROOT.jl` [^7] is one of the oldest Julia `ROOT` packages.
-It uses C++ bindings to directly wrap the `ROOT` framework and therefore is not limited ot I/O.
+It uses C++ bindings to directly wrap the `ROOT` framework and therefore is not limited to I/O.
   Unfortunately, the `Cxx.jl` [^8] package that is used to generate the C++ glue code does not support Julia 1.4 or later.
 The multi-threaded features are also limited.